VladimirMarkelov/ttdl/README.md

 * clean  - moves completed todos from main file to `done.txt`.
 The file `done.txt` is created(if it does not exist) in the same directory where main todo list file is located;
 * edit - modify one or few properties for the selected todos.
 One exception: modifying todo's subject changes only the first selected todo, others are skipped;
 * append - adds a text to the end of the selected todos (space between old text and new one is added automatically);
-* prepend - inserts a new text at the beginning of the selected todos (space between old text and new one is added automatically).
+* prepend - inserts a new text at the beginning of the selected todos (space between old text and new one is added automatically);
+* start - activate todo's timer;
+* stop - stop todo's timer and update time spent on the todo;
+* stats - display todo statistics: total number of todos, done and overdue ones, spent time, and detailed statistics grouped by project and context.

 Most of the commands can be abbreviated.
 Please refer to built-in TTDL help to get a list of full command names and their aliases.